 The same Keukenhof combi-ticket is available from these three cities.
 Your pre-purchased ticket is valid on any day of the opening season and you won’t have to queue at the park’s ticketing desk.
 Busses operate every 15 minutes.
 Expect lines at the bus stop during weekends and easter break.

 - Leiden to Keukenhof (€25 per adult, €13,50 per child): The Arriva Keukenhof Express bus n°854 is a 30-minute connection from Leiden Central station to Keukenhof.

 - The Hague or Rotterdam to Keukenhof: First, travel to Leiden independently.
 Then, take the Keukenhof Express bus (€25 per adult, €13,50 per child).

 - Haarlem to Keukenhof (€25 per adult, €13,50 per child): Board bus line n°50 at Haarlem station.
 The stop where you’ll want to get off is called ‘Nachtegaal Hotel in Lisse’ and from there you’ll reach the park after a 5 minute walk.

 Keukenhof by car

 Since we are lucky enough to live nearby, we always drive to Keukenhof.
+But also if you’re coming on a day trip from Brussels or Antwerp, it’s easier to reach Keukenhof by car than by public transport.
 The park is located at motorway A4 (exit Nieuw-Vennep) or A44 (exit n° 3, Lisse).
 It has ample parking for just €6.